 Resources Allocation Policy¶

-The resources are allocated to the job in a fair-share fashion, subject to constraints set by the queue and resources available to the Project.
+Resources are allocated to the job in a fair-share fashion, subject to constraints set by the queue and resources available to the Project.
 The Fair-share ensures that individual users may consume approximately equal amount of resources per week.
 The resources are accessible via queues for queueing the jobs.
 The queues provide prioritized and exclusive access to the computational resources.
-Following queues are are the most important:
+Following queues are the most important:

 - qexp, the Express queue

 - qprod, the Production queue

 - qlong, the Long queue

 Job Submission and Execution¶